 When technology meets the terrifying truths of the past, you get one of our favorite podcasts: Lore.
 Hosted by Aaron Mahnke since 2015, each episode explores various myths, urban legends and folklore that show the dark side of human nature.
 While there’s plenty of ghost stories for the classic horror fans, you’ll also be exposed to chupacabras, clairvoyants, captivating creatures and more to put a little spook into your morning commute.
 These are the scariest episodes of lore we have found to date.

 Ready to add Lore to your podcast list?
-There are over 100 episodes – and below are 5 of our favorites.
+There are over 100 episodes – and below are 5 of the scariest episodes.

 “A Devil On the Roof”

 Before there was Bigfoot, there was the Jersey Devil.
 Said to have the body of a kangaroo, head of a goat and dragon-like wings, there have been hundreds of documented sightings of the creature around New Jersey for nearly three centuries.

 This episode discusses its origins and spookiest sightings.
 The scariest part?
 For plenty of Jersey natives, the existence of the Jersey Devil is less folklore, and more fact.

 “Half-Hanged” tells the story of Mary Webster – a woman in the era of the Salem witch trials.
 She became the scapegoat after the town hero blames her for his worsening health and accuses her of witchcraft – simply for being a little different.
 She goes through (not to!) hell, but doesn’t go down without a fight.